MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/disable-access-to-services-with-office-365-powershell.md

 - If you use the **Get-MsolUser** cmdlet without using the _All_ parameter, only the first 500 user accounts are returned.

-## Specific Office 365 services for specific users for a single licensing plan
+## Disable specific Office 365 services for specific users for a specific licensing plan

-To disable a specific set of Office 365 services for users from a single licensing plan, perform the following steps:
+To disable a specific set of Office 365 services for users for a specific licensing plan, perform the following steps:

 1. Identify the undesirable services in the licensing plan by using the following syntax: